brotatotes/bht-automation/bht gen 3/John/Chapter 8/John 8 10 bht.md

 # John 8:10 Commentary Help Text

 ## BHT:
-What an inimitable display of tenderness and grace from Jesus!
-Instead of condemning the woman caught in sin, he simply leaves the matter where it was.
-If she experienced conviction of sin and a willingness to be guided by Him, this call to begin a new life may have brought about a permanent change.
-Jesus lifts himself up and asks where her accusers are, as if to say, Has no one offered to do unto you what I proposed?
+Conscious of her guilt and in awe of how her accusers were dispersed, the woman would have been receptive to Jesus' teachings.
+Jesus doesn't pardon or declare her innocent, but rather leaves the matter unresolved.
+However, if she experienced a sudden conviction of sin, admired her Deliverer, and was willing to be guided by Him, this call to a new life could have brought about a lasting change.
+As Jesus stood up and looked around, the accusers slipped away, prompting Him to ask the woman if no one had condemned her, indicating that the accusers had not proceeded to judicial condemnation.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
-1. "What inimitable tenderness and grace!"
+1. "Conscious of her own guilt, and till now in the hands of men who had talked of stoning her, wondering at the skill with which her accusers had been dispersed, and the grace of the few words addressed to herself, she would be disposed to listen, with a reverence and teachableness before unknown, to our Lord's admonition."
-2. "He simply leaves the matter where it was."
+2. "He pronounces no pardon upon the woman...much less does He say that she had done nothing condemnable; He simply leaves the matter where it was."
 3. "If brought suddenly to conviction of sin, admiration of her Deliverer, and a willingness to be admonished and guided by Him, this call to begin a new life may have carried with it what would ensure and naturally bring about a permanent change."

 ### Albert Barnes:
-1. "Jesus had directed them, if innocent, to cast a stone, thus to condemn her."
+1. "Jesus had directed them, if innocent, to cast a stone, thus to condemn her, or to use the power which he gave them to condemn her."
 2. "No one of them had done that.
 They had accused her, but they had not proceeded to the act expressive of judicial condemnation."
+3. "They had accused her, but they had not proceeded to the act expressive of judicial condemnation."

 ### Philip Schaff:
 1. "The word ‘condemn,’ for which it is not possible to substitute another, conveys most imperfectly the sense of the original Greek."
 2. "The meaning is rather, ‘Doth no man doom thee to the sentence of which they spoke?’"

 ### Archibald T. Robertson:
-1. "Lifted up himself (ανακυψας)."
+1. "Lifted up himself (ανακυψας).
+First aorist active participle of ανακυπτω as in verse John 8:7."
-2. "Where are they? (Που εισιν;)."
+2. "Where are they? (Που εισιν;).
+Jesus had kept on writing on the ground as the accusers had slipped away one by one."
-3. "Did no man condemn thee? (ουδεις σε κατεκρινεν;)."
+3. "Did no man condemn thee? (ουδεις σε κατεκρινεν;).
+First aorist active indicative of κατακρινω, old and common verb to give judgment against (down on) one, but not in John."

 ### John Gill:
+1. "Where are those thine accusers?"
-1. "What, not one that could take up a stone, and cast at thee?"
+2. "What, not one that could take up a stone, and cast at thee?"
-2. "Has no one offered to do unto thee what I proposed?"
 3. "Was there not one of them free from this sin?"

 ### John Wesley: